Downtown Helen, Georgia

-Set under the bridge just like the storybook troll, The Troll Tavern specializes in German fare as well as salads, sandwiches, seafood, and soups.
+Set under the bridge just like the storybook troll, The Troll Tavern specializes in German-style fare as well as salads, sandwiches, seafood, and soups.

 Fall and winter are the best times to explore the Alpine village.
 Helen is best known for its annual Oktoberfest festivities.
 In 2020, however, because of COVID-19 restrictions, the Bavarian town of Alpine Helen-White County has postponed the 50th anniversary of Oktoberfest and the longest running Oktoberfest in the United States.

-Held at Unicoi State Park, the Festival of Trees showcases beautifully decorated trees and wreaths.
+Held at Unicoi State Park & Lodge, the Festival of Trees showcases beautifully decorated trees and wreaths.
 Another favorite Christmas event is the Lighting of the Village, which includes appearances by Santa and Mrs. Claus, a parade, musical performances and the lighting of the town.
 The annual Christkindlmarkt is held at the Marketplatz, featuring Christmas gifts and decorations as well as sweet treats and drinks.
-Then ring in the new year with the Dropping of the Edelweiss New Years Eve Celebration, featuring hors d'oeuvres, party favors and midnight champagne toast.
+Then, ring in the new year with the Dropping of the Edelweiss New Years Eve Celebration, featuring hors d'oeuvres, party favors and midnight champagne toast.